LAW 8501 Contracts I Credits: 3

 Prerequisites: Rule 13 certification.

-LAW 8656C Jackson County Prosecutor Clinic-Family Law Prosecution Credits: 2-3
+LAW 8656C Jackson County Prosecutor Internship-Family Law Prosecution Credits: 2-3

 As permitted by Missouri Supreme Court Rule 13, senior law students, under supervision, appear in court and assist the Jackson County Prosecutors Office, Child Support Division, in prosecuting cases involving paternity establishment and child support.
 Support services are provided without charge to custodial parents living in Jackson County.
-Students enroll for two semesters and are required to devote at least 10 hours per week to formalized instructions, individual mentoring, and instruction and guidance from assistant prosecutors.
+The internship provides formalized instruction, and individual mentoring and supervision from assistant prosecutors.
 Limited enrollment.

 LAW 8656F Federal Public Defender Internship Credits: 1-3